 - It’s not as breathable or ventilated as mesh suits.

 Here’s another one by Natural Apiary.
-It’s a more affordable option to the one above.
+It’s a more affordable option than the one above.
 It’s a great choice for both beginner and professional beekeepers who will appreciate saving a few bucks.

 Other than that, the features are the same.
 You’ll still get a fully zippered suit with a hood veil included.
 The extra velcro fastenings are still in place and the customer satisfaction is the same.